-Captive Eight Executive Events connect senior executives with sponsors to create mutually beneficial business relationships.
-Sponsors have eight minutes to present their solutions to each executive.
+Captive Eight Executive Events connect senior executives with our technology partners to create mutually beneficial business relationships.
+Each IT executive sales team has eight minutes to present their solutions to each executive.
 The goal of the 8-minute pitch is to interest the executive in setting up a follow-up meeting.
 Experienced executives love these meetings because they learn about new and relevant technologies in a short period of time.

 Tips for Perfecting a Short Sales Pitch

 Here are some ways to get a follow-up meeting in 8 minutes or less.

 - Practice ahead of time: It may seem obvious, but an 8-minute pitch is different than a standard sales meeting.
 Practice your pitch in advance with a timer and a live person.
 8 minutes goes by very fast, so timing your presentation is essential.

 - Keep your introduction short: Introductions and small talk should be kept to a minimum.
 Get right to the point to maximize the quality of the interaction.